offalynne/Input/docs/latest/Device-Quirks.md

 ### Keyboard on Desktop

-*The following is valid for native builds only.
-If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#keyboard-on-console-mobile-and-html5) for information on platform-specific quirks.*
+!> The following is valid for native builds only.
+If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#keyboard-on-console-mobile-and-html5) for information on platform-specific quirks.

 - On Windows, when the game is running in a window, the Alt+Space menu sticks.
 Input forces Space to release when Alt keys do.